trustedanalytics/atk/doc/source/ad_inst_ta1.rst

     *   Incorect secret token/key
     *   The server time is out of sync with the world

-*   Double check the access and secret keys in the ta.repo file.
+*   Double check the access and secret keys in the atk.repo file.
 *   AWS S3 will fail with access denied errors if the system time is out of sync with the website.
     To keep the system time in sync with the website run: